ygurmeric/Yunus-Emre-Gurmeric--CE49X/labs/lab1/lab1.md

 - Ensure that your script runs without errors.
 - Verify that your code is pushed to your GitHub repository.
-- Send a link to your GitHub repository at eyuphan.koc@bogazici.edu.tr.
+- Email the URL of your GitHub repository to eyuphan.koc@bogazici.edu.tr.
 ---

 ## 8. Additional Resources